By · Co-Founder · 19 min read · Updated

 Primary strengthTime tracking, payroll integration, leave managementNurse schedule building, callout coverage, CAH compliance workflows

-Scheduling focusSecondary feature; some users describe it as basicCore function; specialist builds the schedule each cycle
+Scheduling focusSecondary feature; some users describe it as basicCore function; AI builds the schedule each cycle, our scheduling team checks it

 Staff-facing appYes; nurses clock in/out, view schedules, request time offNot available; schedule delivered via approval workflow